BabatundeOnabajo/Think-Before-You-Print-For-Web-Browsers/README.md

 Think Before You Print For Web Browsers is an extension for web browsers that asks the end user if they really need to print an online document.
 The extension is unaffiliated but continues on from the official campaign by many businesses and organisations in the United Kingdom to reduce paper waste.

 # Background
 Many businesses and organisations in the United Kingdom try to reduce paper waste.
-Paper waste accounts for a significant amount of waste: in the United Kingdom alone, the council West Lothian
+Paper waste accounts for a significant amount of waste: in the United Kingdom alone, the council West Lothian state that arpimd 6.3 million tonnes of paper are thrown away by UK households every year.
+Paper waste is a significant problem.
+For businesses, they represent a waste of resources that could and should be better spent elsewhere.
+For the environment, the problem is potentially greater - when paper is thrown away, it gets sent to a landfill.
+If it is not recycled, it causes methane when it is broken down.
+Furthermore, paper waste also contributes to deforestation, harming biodiversity in areas of the world such as the Amazon rainforest in Brazil.

 It is customary in the UK to see many businesses and other organisations have the following in their email signature: **"Think Before You Print"**.
 This browser extension goes one step further by asking the user to think before they print as they are about to print an online document.
+This is more effective than an email signature as it is frequently overlooked or in many cases the end user becomes immune to the call to the action after seeing it several times.
+By contrast, this browser actually asks the end user as they

 # Techical Architecture in Diagrammatic Form